influxdata/docs-v2/content/flux/v0.x/notifications/_index.md

 {{< children >}}

 ## Notification packages
-Notification-related packages each include the following:
+Each notification-related package includes the following:

 - One or more functions to send a single notification.
 - An `endpoint` function that, in practive, iterates over a stream of tables and sends a notification for each input row.

 ## Notification conventions
-There are three primary conventions for sending notifications with Flux:
+Three primary conventions exist for sending notifications with Flux:

 - [One-off notification convention](#one-off-notification-convention)
 - [Map notification convention](#map-notfication-convention)